For all three designs, attach flying line to the bridle with a

 with a small drop of glue.
 The kite can now be easily included in a

-- For a start, try making a tail about 8 times as long as the length of the kite itself, and 2 adult finger-widths wide.
+- For a start, try making a tail about eight times as long as the length of the kite itself, and two adult finger widths wide.